 1 person favorited this theater

 The Grand Theater in Topeka was located on Jackson Street at Sixth Street.
 It started out in 1882 as the Grand Opera House, being thought of as a state of the art venue with fifty exits.

-Around the 1920’s with the completion of the Jayhawk Theater (awaiting restoration), the Grand would be converted to a cinema.
+In 1925 with the completion of the Jayhawk Theater (awaiting restoration), the Grand Theater would be converted to a cinema to the plans of the Boller Brothers architectural firm.
 It was never really hailed as the most elaborate, but was able to hold the most capacity in the city.

 In its place now is a parking lot for the Topeka Independent Living building.

 Just login to your account and subscribe to this theater